-a.
-The State' expenditure on social services as a share of GSDP has grown while the share of capital expenditure decreased.

-b.
-Education and Water resources development are significant components of State's development expenditure.

-c.
-There has been a gradual increase in the non-plan expenditure and increase in plan expenditure.
+- a.
+The State' expenditure on social services as a share of GSDP has grown while the share of capital expenditure decreased. - b.
+Education and Water resources development are significant components of State's development expenditure. - c.
+There has been a gradual increase in the non-plan expenditure and increase in plan expenditure. - d.
+All the above.